 Series Court and courtiers in Pharaonic Egypt (early 3rd millennium - first half of 2nd millennium BC) Laurent Coulon, chair The Civilization of Pharaonic Egypt Lecture Courtiers participating in the royal jubilee ceremony.
 4th dynasty.
 MMA blocks 09.180.18 + 22.1.1. … 18 Nov 2024 → 06 Jan 2025

-Event Stanislas Dehaene The origin and evolution of graphics Lecture Documents and media Download support … 24 Jan 2025 09:30 - 11:00
+Event Stanislas Dehaene Cognitive stages in the perception, understanding and design of graphics Lecture Documents and media Download support … 31 Jan 2025 09:30 - 11:00

 Series The Mecca Koran (continued) François Déroche, chair History of the Koran.
 Text and transmission Lecture Copy of the Dala'il al-Khayrat of al-Jazuli.
 Tripoli (Lebanon), 1160/1747, by Muhammad known as al-Khulusi.
 Courtesy of the Farjam Collection … 15 Nov 2024 → 24 Jan 2025